$f(T,B)$ Gravity in the late Universe in the context of local measurements: Constraints of fTB Cosmological Models

 An interesting feature in this model is that no choice of parameter values can recover the $\Lambda$CDM.
 However, it is this lack of $\Lambda$CDM limit that provides an intriguing characteristic to this model as there are no expected values for $p_3$.

 Fig.\ref{fig:M3_CL} shows the posterior and confidence regions obtained through MCMC for all data sets.
 The precision results of such outputs are shown in Table. \ref{tab:LM}, in which one can notice that even though this model has no $\Lambda$CDM limit, there is no significant difference in the values of the Hubble constant compared to previous models.
 Indeed, the highest value obtained for $H_0$ is similar to that of the two preceding models and is again for the case of CC+SN with a R21 prior ($H_0 = 72.09^{+0.97}_{-0.98}\,{\rm km\, s}^{-1} {\rm Mpc}^{-1}$).
 In addition, the density parameter for CC+SN data prefers low values, irrespective of whether a prior was included or not.
 On the other hand, even though the lowest value of $H_0$ still appears for CC+SN+BAO, its magnitude turns out to be quite low in comparison to $f_1$CDM and $f_2$CDM, with $H_0 = 66.0^{+1.3}_{-1.4}{\rm km\, s}^{-1} {\rm Mpc}^{-1}$.
+Similar to the $f_2$CDM model, part of the potential values of the $p_3$ parameter were exceedingly difficult to solve for numerically due to the complexity of the higher order Friedmann equations.
+However, a clear Gaussian for the $p_3$ parameter can be observed.

 Another noteworthy characteristic is that the values of $p_3$ for all choices of the data set is very small, close to zero.
 The statistical indicators also provide a slightly different scenario than preceding models, especially for the CC+SN data sets.
 In fact, the $\Delta$AIC and the $\Delta$BIC for such data sets have relatively higher values.
 Moreover, for CC+SN the values of $\Delta$AIC and the $\Delta$BIC are very similar regardless if a prior was included or not.
 The minimum value of $\Delta$AIC and the $\Delta$BIC also changes slightly, as in this case it is CC+SN+F21 which has the lowest value.
 Another crucial difference from previous models is the exceptionally high value of $\Delta$AIC and $\Delta$BIC for CC+SN+BAO+F21.
 These considerable differences from $\Lambda$CDM model challenges the suitability of this model for cosmology.